ioBroker/ioBroker.hm-rpc/README.md

 ## Changelog

+### 1.3.5 (2017-01-15)
+* (jens-maus) Fix notify of hm-rega to update names too on force-reload

 ### 1.3.4 (2017-01-15)
-* (jens-maus) Update device images to latest CCU 2.25.15
+* (jens-maus) Update device images to latest CCU 2.25.15.
+Fix notify of hm-rega to update names too on force-reload

 ### 1.3.3 (2016-10-08)
 * (bluefox) Better connection indication